 Get Your Data Together

 The awarding foundation will likely ask your nonprofit to track certain data, such as volunteer hours or the number of students that were tutored per week.
-You can document your outputs with your volunteer management software’s reporting tools.
+You can document your outputs using volunteer management software.

 You’ll also want to establish a system to measure outcomes.
 So if you run an after-school program, you may have to check in with teachers to discuss a student’s performance over time.
 Set benchmarks, check in throughout the year, and keep your staff and volunteers in the loop.
 Funders will measure your intended outcomes against actual outcomes.
 Kate reminds us that “funders are real people,” so gathering and sharing stories of your program’s successes can also help you to win the hearts of future funders.